Andrei0927/vidx-video-marketplace-revolution/docs/audits/AUDIT_RECOMMENDATIONS.md

 - Filter state is only stored in memory (lost on page refresh)
 - No URL parameter synchronization (can't bookmark filtered views)
 - No localStorage fallback for user preferences

-**Evidence**: Lines 6-13 show filters are just object properties with no persistence layer.

 **Impact**: Users must re-apply filters after every page navigation, killing the browsing experience.